-Hard copy applications for Domestic (non-international) students are available from the Admissions Office, the Rome Campus Student Services Office, and Counseling/Guidance Offices in most Central New York high schools and are printable from the webpage above.
+Hard copy applications for Domestic (non-international) students are available from the Admissions Office, the Rome Campus Student Services Office, and Counseling/Guidance Offices in most Central New York high schools.
 There is no application fee required to process an MVCC application.